Maroka-chan/VPN-Confinement/README.md

   services.transmission = {
     enable = true;
     settings = {
-      "rpc-bind-address" = "192.168.15.1"; # Bind RPC/WebUI to VPN namespace address
+      "rpc-bind-address" = "192.168.15.1"; # Bind RPC/WebUI to VPN network namespace address

+      # RPC-whitelist examples
-      "rpc-whitelist" = "192.168.15.5"; # Allow RPC/WebUI access from bridge on the default namespace
+      "rpc-whitelist" = "192.168.15.5"; # Access from default network namespace
+      "rpc-whitelist" = "192.168.1.*";  # Access from other machines on specific subnet "rpc-whitelist" = "127.0.0.1";    # Access through loopback within VPN network namespace };
   };
-  };
 }
 ```

+> 💡 Access from the default network namespace is done using the VPN network namespace address.\
+> `curl 192.168.15.1:9091`

 See all options and their descriptions in the [module file](modules/options.nix).